scionproto/scion/doc/dev/design/protobuf-API-version.rst

 - Add version information to client libraries..

-- Document clearly (in each proto file?) that any change should result in incrmeneting the API version.
+- Document clearly (in each proto file?) that any change should result in incrementing the API version.